mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ### Using Adminer / phpMyAdmin

-Create a new Zerops [PHP service](/documentation/services/runtimes.html#php) and [deploy](/documentation/services/runtimes/php.html#how-to-deploy-application-code) a prepared [Adminer](/knowledge-base/how-to-do/how-to-prepare-adminer-application-kit.html) or [phpMyAdmin](/knowledge-base/how-to-do/how-to-prepare-phpmyadmin-application-kit.html) application kit.
-After enabling a [Zerops subdomain](/documentation/routing/zerops-subdomain.html) on such a service, you can access the application on its root URL.
+Create a new Zerops [PHP service](/documentation/services/runtimes.html#php) and [deploy](/documentation/services/runtimes/php.html#how-to-deploy-application-code) a pre-prepared [Adminer](/knowledge-base/how-to-do/how-to-prepare-adminer-application-kit.html) or [phpMyAdmin](/knowledge-base/how-to-do/how-to-prepare-phpmyadmin-application-kit.html) application kit.
+After enabling a [Zerops subdomain](/documentation/routing/zerops-subdomain.html) on such a service, you can access the application through its root URL.
 You can access the MariaDB database service using its hostname, port, user, and password.
 After that, you can use its built-in export/import functions to backup/restore database data to/from your local file system.

 ![Adminer](./images/Adminer-Login.png "Adminer Login")